Satyaki: Death

 After the Kurukshetra war, Gandhari curses Krishna that his clan will be destroyed 36 years later in a fratricidal massacre.

 During the 36th year, the Yadavas retire to Prabhāsa where they are allotted temporary residences and start reveling and drinking.
 Inebriated, Satyaki laughs at and taunts Kritavarma for his actions on the night of the 18th day of battle.
 As others agree with Satyaki, Kritavarma becomes enraged and lambasts Satyaki for slaying Bhurishravas in cold blood.
 Countering this, Satyaki narrates the story of Kritavarma plotting to kill Devaki's father.
 Warriors start taking sides depending on who their clans had fought for during the war; wine flows and tempers flare.
 Enraged, Satyaki gets up from the ground, and to his shock he discovers that the grass he pulls up from his clenched hands has turned into weapons (thanks to a rishi's curse).
 Red-faced, Satyaki decapitates Kritavarma and begins assaulting the warriors who are on Kritavarma's side.
 The Bhojas and the Andhakas, incensed and drunk, surround Satyaki as Krishna comes to his aid.
 However, knowing the character of the hour, Krishna stands aside.
 The Bhojas and Andhakas pull their own weapons from the ground and advance towards Satyaki.

 Satyaki's allies, like Pradyumna rush to his defense.
 In the end, Satyaki lies dead, as do all the Vrishini warriors.

 Descendants

-In the Chaturdhuri compilation, Satyaki has ten interpolated sons, all who die in battle against Bhurisravas.

 In other versions, Satyaki has a single son Asanga with one mentioned grandson Yugandhara.
 Yugandhara later became the ruler of the territory near the Sarasvati River.
 There is also mention of two granddaughters Satyaki's hopes to marry into the Pandava's family.

-The latter day Yaudheyas claimed themselves as sons of Dharmaraja and nephews of Arjun and claimed descent either through son of Satyaki or through the son of Yudhishthira, Yaudheya(mentioned in Matsaya Purana).
+The latter day Yaudheyas claimed themselves as sons of Dharmaraja and nephews of Arjun and claimed descent either through son of Satyaki or through the son of Yudhishthira, Yaudheya (mentioned in Matsaya Purana).